WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 A connector source may use as many streams (with unique StreamIds) as the entire Wallaroo system may require.
 A connector sink, however, only uses two StreamIds:

-    - StreamId 1: The MESSAGE frame contains data that is output by a Wallaroo sink actor.
+    - StreamId 1: The MESSAGE frame contains application output data via a Wallaroo sink actor.
     - StreamId 0: The MESSAGE frame contains a Two Phase Commit (2PC) protocol message.

 This allocation of StreamIDs may need to change as features such as sink `parallelism` factor (see below) are added.